manussr/Z80Arq/README.md

 # THIS IS A FORK OF THE PROJECT ON GOOGLE CODE
-Only a wrapper to look at registers
-Source code: http://code.google.com/p/z80-cpu/
+This is only a simple wrapper to look at cpu registers Source code: http://code.google.com/p/z80-cpu/